 In 2013, Rome was ranked sixth and Milan twelfth in the Top Global Fashion Capital Rankings by Global Language Monitor.

-In 2013, UNESCO recognized Italian festivals and pasos like the Varia di Palmi, Macchina di Santa Rosa in Viterbo, and faradda di li candareri in Sassari as intangible cultural heritage.
+In 2013, UNESCO included Italian festivals and pasos such as the Varia di Palmi, the Macchina di Santa Rosa in Viterbo, and faradda di li candareri in Sassari among the intangible cultural heritage.

 In 2014, Matteo Renzi became prime minister and the government started constitutional reform.

-In 2014, solar energy production alone accounted for 9% of electricity in Italy.
+In 2014, solar energy production accounted for 9% of Italy's electricity, the highest contribution from solar energy in the world.

 In 2014, the Italian Navy operated 154 vessels in service, including minor auxiliary vessels.

-In 2015, Sergio Mattarella became the president of Italy.
+Since 2015, Sergio Mattarella has been the president of Italy.

 As of 2016, Italian films have won 12 Palmes d'Or, 11 Golden Lions, and 7 Golden Bears.